Manage global lists for work item types

 Global lists are pick lists that you can include in one or more fields and types of work items.
 Use them to minimize the work that is required to update a list that is shared by multiple types of work items.
 Because global lists are defined for a project collection, they can be included in work item types for all projects within the collection.

-Feature availability: Hosted XML customization supports adding and updating global lists with a process update.
-To learn more, see Differences between VSTS and TFS process template customizations.
+Feature availability: Hosted XML customization supports adding and updating global lists.
+To learn more, see Process template customizations differences.

 You can define a global list within its own definition file, in the definition file for a type of work item, or in global workflow.
 The global-list definition manages the global lists that are defined for a collection.
 The global-list definition uses the following commands in the witadmin command-line tool: